 Together, these efforts help make nuclear power plants among the best protected private sector facilities in the nation.

-Additional information is available on NRC's website at www.nrc.gov/security.html.
+Additional information is available on NRC's Nuclear Security and Safeguards page.
 Other security backgrounders include:

 - Dirty Bombs